IBM-Cloud/docs/services/reqnsi.md

       2. Retrieve the credentials and the connection parameters from the VCAP_SERVICES environment variable of the service instance in the region where the service exists.
 Complete the following steps:

 	       1. In the {{site.data.keyword.Bluemix_notm}} Dashboard, click your application tile.
 The Overview page is displayed.
 	       2. In the navigation pane, click **Environment Variables**.
-The *VCAP_SERVICES* environment variable details are displayed on the right pane.
+The *VCAP_SERVICES* environment variable details are displayed.
 Record the JSON content for the service instance.

       3. Switch to the region where you want to use the service instance.
 In the {{site.data.keyword.Bluemix_notm}} menu bar, expand **Region** or click the **Region** icon, and then select the region where you want to use the service instance.